AdamLesage/area-epitech/documentation/ROUTES_FRONT.md

 `change-password`

 ### Description
-This page allows users to change their password after verifying their identity.
-It includes a form for entering the new password.
+This page allows users to change their password after verifying their identity via a code sent to their email.

 ### Component
-`ChangePasswordPage.vue`
+`ChangePasswordPage.vue` (loaded dynamically)

 ### Key Functionalities
-- **Password Change Form**:
+- **Navigation**: Clicking "AREA" redirects to the home page.
+- **Form**: `PasswordChangeFormComponent` handles the password change form submission.
+- **Submission**: Upon form submission, the password change request is sent to the API using the provided email, new password, and verification code.
+- **Abort**: The user can abort the process, which redirects them to the login page.

+### Data Handling
+- Uses the `fetch` API to call the `/auth/change-password` endpoint to change the password.
-  - Collects the new password from the user.
+- Watches the route for changes and initializes the store if necessary.
-  - Handles submission using the `handleSubmit` function, logging the received password data.
-- **Abort Process**:
-  - Provides an "Abort" button that triggers the `handleAbort` function, logging that the user has canceled the process.
+- Manages the user state with `useUserStore` and cookies for authentication tokens.

 ---

-## Route: Landing Page
+## Route: Home

 ### Path
 `/`

 ### Name
-`landing-page`
+`home`

 ### Description
-This is the landing page of the application.
-It serves as the starting point for new and returning users, providing navigation options to sign up, log in, or learn more about the application.
+The landing page of the application.
+It provides navigation options for users to sign up, log in, or learn more about the platform.
+Users are greeted with a welcoming interface and are prompted to either create an account, sign in, or access additional information about the application.

 ### Component
-`LandingPage.vue`
+`HomePage.vue`

-### Key Functionalities
+### Key Features:

-- **Navigation Buttons**:
-  - **Sign Up Button**:
-    - Changes color on hover (white to `#eee`).
-    - Triggers navigation to the sign-up page.
-  - **Login Button**:
-    - Changes color on hover (white to `#eee`).
-    - Triggers navigation to the login page.

-- **Logo Display**:
-  - Displays the main logo of the application in a central position.

-- **"About Us" Button**:
-  - Positioned below the logo.
-  - Navigates to the "About Us" page on click.
-  - Includes hover effects for a smooth transition between default and hover states.
+- **Navigation Options**: Directs users to either sign up, log in, or access more information.
+- **Responsive Design**: Adapts to various screen sizes for an optimal user experience.
+- **User Engagement**: Calls to action encourage users to take the next step in their journey (sign up, log in, or learn more about the app).

 ---

-## Route: Landing Page
+## Route: Service

 ### Path
 `/service/:id`